What is a Proof of Concept (POC)?

 - Focused Scope: Keep the POC narrow.
 Test only essential functions.

 - Rapid Execution: Complete POCs quickly.
-This minimizes time and resources.
+Minimizing time and resources is key.

 - Clear Objectives: Define what success looks like.
 Establish specific, measurable goals.

 - Risk Reduction: Identify and mitigate potential issues early.
-This saves future costs.
+Doing so saves future costs.

 - Customer Confidence: Build trust by showing a working solution.
 This helps deal registration.